-The new definition of TPD for many Australians will now require an assessment not only of whether their medical condition prevents them working in a job within their education, training and experience levels, but also whether they are able to reasonably retrain or reskill despite their injury or illness.
+The new definition of TPD for many Australians will now require an assessment not only of whether their medical condition prevents them from working in a job within their education, training and experience levels but also whether they are able to reasonably retrain or reskill despite their injury or illness.

 If the Insurer forms the view that a person with an illness or personal injury can’t do their old job, but can retrain for another job with which their injury or illness does not interfere, then the TPD benefit will not be payable.
 This is despite a person being unable to return to the type of work that they have been doing in the past, often for many years, and sometimes even exclusively.

 So why are the changes to the TPD definition a problem?

 Melissa O’Neill, National Practice Leader of Disability & Super, has more than 20 years of claims and litigation experience in this space and says she is extremely concerned about how the change will impact everyday Australians.
 Melissa expresses concerns that many Australians will not have coverage for when they need it most.

 “These changes will make it significantly more difficult for injured Australians to access insurance benefits when they are most in need,” Melissa said.

 'To expect workers to reskill into a role completely at odds with their interests and skill set takes away a person’s right to choose their own career path.'

 'In recent years, insurance companies have likely seen a growth in claims as more and more people have become aware of their insurance benefits and rights.
 It appears that these companies were unprepared for this and are trying to find ways of declining legitimate claims in an attempt to protect their profit margins.'

 'In my view, these are simply attempts by insurance companies to curb the TPD payouts being made through legitimate claims by using its corporate presence to bully the little guy."